-Learn how to start driving a manual car in low-density traffic - watch the video!
+Learn how to start driving a manual car in low-density traffic.

 Hi there smart drivers, Rick with Smart Drive Test.